ruislab/pintest/README.md

  python [path of main.py] --cfg [path of configuration file]
 ```

-In the package of PIn test, there are two files that needs attention
+In the package of PIn test, there are two files that need attention

 <u>**main.py**</u> and **<u>config.yaml</u>**

 #### main.py

-the the main file for the software to run
+the main file for the software to run

 #### **config.yaml**

-the configuration file in the *configs folder*, which users could edit the parameters to achieve different functions.
+the configuration file in the *config folder*, which users could edit the parameters to achieve different functions.

 ### **Parameters**